smallcolor/ios/Readme.md

 7. Push the branch up to GitHub
 8. Send [us](http://github.com/cloudapp/) a pull request for your branch

-_All contributions must be under BSD License._
+_All contributions must be under BSD License.
+Failure to do so will result in not recognizing the contribution._

 ###License (BSD)